Quick Start

 void SetupGameStatusMonitoring() {

-// Register game status change callback
+// Register game ownership status change callback

 TapSDK_RegisterCallback(TapEventID::GamePlayableStatusChanged, OnGamePlayableStatusChanged);